okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 These bug fixes are expected on preview orgs starting October 18, 2017, and on production orgs starting October 24, 2017.

-* Slim ID tokens from custom authorization servers did not include OpenID Connect claims, causing client applications including the Okta Sign-In Widget to not pre-populate the username.
-(OKTA-143857)
+* ID tokens requested alongside access tokens or authorization codes from custom authorization servers did not include OpenID Connect claims.
+This caused client applications, including the Okta Sign-In Widget, to not pre-populate the username.
+(OKTA-143857, 2017.40 Preview Fix)

 ### Does Your Org Have This Change Yet?